xenharmonic-devs/sonic-weave/documentation/technical.md

 ### Other pitfalls
 Fraction slash `/` binds stronger than exponentiation.
 Use `÷` or `%` if you need division that follows [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations).

-The exponent is required in decimal literals. `1.23e0` instead of `1.23` which is instead interpreted a musical interval 1.23 cents wide.
+The exponent is required in decimal literals.
+Write `1.23e0` instead of `1.23`, which would otherwise be interpreted as a musical interval 1.23 cents wide.

 The meaning of `*` changes depending on the operands.
-Use `~*` to mean musical stacking of relative intervals i.e. mathematic multiplication.
+Use `~*` to mean musical stacking of relative intervals, i.e. mathematical multiplication.

 ## Type system
-Values in SonicWeave fall into these categories
+Values in SonicWeave fall into these categories:

 | Type     | Example                  | Notes                                                                |
 | -------- | ------------------------ | -------------------------------------------------------------------- |